After learning How to Play 13 Cards Rummy, it’s time to know rummy validation rules.

-Pure Sequence: A sequence of at least three consecutive cards of the same suite is known as pure sequence.
-In other words pure sequence does not use any Joker to complete it (unless that Joker is falling in the sequence itself).
+Pure Sequence: A sequence of at least three consecutive cards of the same suit without any Joker (unless the Joker is falling in the sequence itself).

 With one pure sequence, there has to be one more sequence, which can either be pure or impure.

 Impure Sequence: This essentially has a Joker to complete it.
 Impure sequences can use Joker(s).

 The rest of the cards must be arranged in either valid sets of sequences.
 The sequences can be either pure or impure.